-6-12.USH1.1.1.1 Compare and contrast the different cultural and social influences that emerged in the North American colonies.
-(479.01a) 6-12.USH1.1.1.2 Describe the experiences of culturally, ethnically, and racially different groups existing as part of American society prior to the Civil War.
-(479.01b) 6-12.USH1.1.1.3 Analyze the common traits, beliefs, and characteristics that unite the United States as a nation and a society.
-(479.01c) 6-12.USH1.1.1.4 Discuss the causes and effects of various compromises and conflicts in American history such as the American Revolution, Civil War and 6-12.USH1.1.1.5 Reconstruction.
-Compare and contrast early cultures and settlements that existed in North America prior to European contact.
+6-12.USH1.1.1.1 Compare and contrast early cultures and settlements that existed in North America prior to European contact.
+6-12.USH1.1.1.2 Compare and contrast the different cultural, religious, and social influences that emerged in the North American colonies.
+6-12.USH1.1.1.3 Describe the experiences of culturally, ethnically, and racially different groups existing as part of American society prior to the Civil War.
+6-12.USH1.1.1.4 Analyze the common traits, beliefs, and characteristics that unite the United States as a nation and a society.
+6-12.USH1.1.1.5 Discuss the causes and effects of various compromises and conflicts in American history, such as the American Revolution, Civil War and Reconstruction.